The Magical Bureaucrats

 She graduated from Tulane University (BA in English) and Florida State University (MFA in Creative Writing).
 She has been teaching creative writing for 20 years, most recently at North Oakland Community Charter School.

 Tavia Stewart has nearly 15 years of experience running literary and community nonprofits.
 Most recently, she left her post at National Novel Writing Month where she spent nine years building the organization, the final three as Deputy Director/COO.

 Previously Tavia interned, volunteered, and worked for 826 Valencia, McSweeney's Publishing, ZYZZYVA, and Watchword Press.
 She has also helped with development for Oakland First Fridays and the Oakland Book Festival, is founder and Executive Director of Invisible City Audio Tours, and a co-author of Ready, Set, Novel (Chronicle Books).

-Oh, and she is also the lucky mom of one highly energetic (and dramatic) four-year-old humanoid.
+Oh, and she is also the lucky mom of one highly energetic (and dramatic) five-year-old humanoid.